sznfng/sznfng.github.io/teaching.md

 layout: default
 title: Teaching
 ---
+## Textbook

+The current version of the Intro to syntax textbook I am writing can be downloaded [here](files/Introduction_to_syntax_textbook_complete.pdf).
+Criticism more than welcome!

 ## 2025 LSA Summer Institute

 Hosted by the Linguistics Department at the University of Oregon.
 I will be presenting at the workshop [Introduction to Generative Syntax](https://center.uoregon.edu/LSA/2025/program/search/detail_session.php?id=13901702) (July 7-- August 7, 2025).